 We set out to increase the visibility of female leaders externally and internally, provide targeted developmental career opportunities to retain and advance women leaders, and develop customized career and life integration strategies that complemented the firm’s existing successful work-life programs.

-Plante Moran’s recent leadership transition is a great indicator that the program is working.
+Plante Moran’s recent leadership transition is a great indicator that the program is beneficial.
 In addition to two women being named to the firm’s seven-person management team, five of the seven people promoted to the positions new management team members left open were women.